 MSC Opera cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9250464, owned by the MSC Crociere line company (subsidiary of the MSC shipping company).
-Among the unfortunate events at sea are collisions, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), safety inspection failure, machinery malfunctions.
+Among the unfortunate events at sea are collisions, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, safety inspection failure, machinery malfunctions.

 Here you can also track MSC Opera position at sea.using the AIS live ships tracker of VesselFinder.
 The 59,100-ton 2700-passenger MSC cruise ship Opera was built in 2004 by the Chantiers de l’Atlantique shipbuilding company in France.

 At the MSC Opera CruiseMinus page you will find a complete list of MSC Cruises Opera ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and Coast Guard reports.

 Here we also post updates on MSC Opera cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.

 You can add more details or submit your own MSC Opera ship incidents (negative cruise experience reports) via the Cruise Minus “contact us” form.

 This is link to the ship’s official site MSCcruises.com.

 Pier collision accidents